+Staff have a duty to inform the Head Teacher or DSL if they have concerns that a child is being abused, even if the concern involves another employee at the school in line with the schools Whistleblowing Policy.
 Procedures are in place for dealing with allegations of abuse against staff and volunteers who work with children.
-Staff have a duty to inform the Head Teacher if they have concerns that a child is being abused, even if the concern involves another employee at the school in line with the schools Whistleblowing Policy.